Support This Site

 This was before we discovered the gift of alien technology, giving us 64bit eight core processors grinding it out in the gigahertz range*.

-The Introduction opening clip, featuring Actor Clive Owen in eyeliner.
+Opening clip, featuring Actor Clive Owen in eyeliner.
 I don't know if it was too much or not enough makeup for his face or character, but it's a loud visual warning like tiger stripes on tiger sharks or ... tigers.

-Personal style and hygiene is nature's way of telling you what's misfiring inside some creep's head, and this is all kinds of Clockwork Orange creepy.
+Personal style and hygiene is nature's way of telling you what's misfiring inside some creep's head and this is all kinds of Clockwork Orange creepy.
 So screw that fours ways to hell, 'cause I won't go into space with guys who dress like Alex.

 What the hell were they thinking back then?